A guide to car insurance brokers

 Brokers work independently.
 They aren’t tied to any particular insurance provider, which means they should be impartial and always put your interests first.

-If you buy your policy through a broker, they’ll also be able to help you in the event of a claim.
+If you buy your policy through a broker, they’ll also be able to help you in the event of a car insurance claim.
 They can negotiate on your behalf and hopefully make the whole process more straightforward.

-How are brokers regulated?
+How are car insurance brokers regulated?

 As car insurance brokers provide financial services, they must be authorised by the UK Financial Conduct Authority (FCA) and listed on the Financial Services Register.